JAMPANIKOMAL/invisible-autocorrect-extension/README.md

 The extension is now installed and active!
 Test it by typing a common misspelling (e.g., `teh` or `wierd`) in any text box and pressing the spacebar.

+## Features
+- Seamless, phone-like autocorrect in your browser
+- AI-powered typo correction using a frequency dictionary
+- Manual overrides for rare misspellings via `override.js`
+- **Undo autocorrect:** If a word is autocorrected, pressing backspace immediately restores the original word—just like on a phone

 ## Manual Overrides

 The autocorrect engine also supports a large set of manual corrections via `override.js`.
 This file contains thousands of curated typo-to-correction mappings, ensuring that even rare or tricky misspellings are fixed instantly.
 The Python builder script (`model_builder.py`) automatically loads and applies these overrides when generating the dictionary.